ragekh/etsy-generators/README.md

-# Etsy AI Generators
+# Etsy AI Generators (v1.0.0)

 A collection of AI-powered tools to help Etsy sellers optimize their shops and listings.
+This project has reached version 1.0.0 with a consistent user experience across all generators.

 ## Features